Microscopic, mesoscopic, and macroscopic descriptions of the Euler alignment system with adaptive communication strength: Abstract

 \section{Abstract}

-This is a continuation of our previous joint work on the $\st$-model in [\textit{Well-posedness and long time behavior of the Euler Alignment System with adaptive communication strength}. arXiv preprint arXiv:2310.00269, 2023].
-The $\st$-model, introduced by the first author in [\textit{Environmental averaging}. arXiv preprint arXiv:2211.00117, 2022], is an alignment model with the property that the strength of the alignment force, $\st$, is transported along an averaged velocity field.
-The transport of the strength is designed so that it admits an $e$-quantity, $e = \partial_x u + \st$, which controls regularity in 1D similarly to the classical Cucker-Smale case.
-The utility of the $\st$-model is that it has the versatility to behave qualitatively like the Motsch-Tadmor model, for which global regularity theory is not known.

-This paper aims to put the $\st$-model on firmer physical grounds by formulating and justifying the microscopic and mesoscopic descriptions from which it arises.
-A distinctive feature of the microscopic system is that it is a discrete-continuous system: the position and velocity of the particles are discrete objects, while the strength is an active continuum scalar function.
-We establish a rigorous passage from the microscopic to the mesoscopic description via the Mean Field Limit and from the mesoscopic to the macroscopic description in the monokinetic and Maxwellian limiting regimes.
-We present a survey of such results for the Cucker-Smale model and explain how to extend these arguments to the $\st$-model, where the strength of the alignment force is transported.
-We also address the long-time behavior of the kinetic Fokker-Planck-Alignment equation by establishing the relaxation to the Maxwellian in 1D when the velocity averaging is the Favre averaging.
-As a supplement to the numerical results already presented in our previous work, we provide additional numerical evidence, via a particle simulation, that the $\st$-model behaves qualitatively like the Motsch-Tadmor model.
+The $\st$-model, introduced by the first author in [\textit{Environmental averaging}.
+EMS Surv.
+Math.
+Sci., 11 (2024), no. 2, 277–413], generalizes the Cucker-Smale model by allowing a broader class of velocity averaging protocols, while preserving the 1D conservation law: $\partial_t e + \partial_x (ue) = 0$, $e = \partial_x u + \st$.
+As a continuation of our previous joint work, [\textit{Well-posedness and long time behavior of the Euler Alignment System with adaptive communication strength}, accepted at the Abel Symposium Proceedings, also arXiv:2310.00269, 2023], this paper aims to establish the physical foundations of the $\st$-model by deriving and justifying its microscopic and mesoscopic formulations.
+A distinctive feature of the microscopic system is that it is a discrete-continuous system: the position and velocity of the particles are discrete, while $\st$ is an active continuum scalar field.
+We rigorously derive the mesoscopic description via the mean-field limit and further obtain the macroscopic equations in the monokinetic and Maxwellian regimes.
+Additionally, we analyze the long-time behavior of the kinetic Fokker-Planck-Alignment equation by establishing the relaxation to the Maxwellian in 1D for Favre-averaged velocity fields.
+As a supplement to our previous numerical results, we present particle simulations which reinforce the qualitative similarities between the $\st$-model and the Motsch-Tadmor model.